 Feeds for live streaming cameras are featured on this page.

 Eagles have been reported in the vicinity of the campus for the past two to three years, but this is the first documented nest in the modern history of Floyd County.
 The eagles were seen carrying sticks to build their nest, but to the disappointment of many, they had nested too late to

 During the 2013 season, there were documented sightings on campus of the original pair, their two eaglets and at least four juvenile eagles.

-Please check the Berry College Eagles Facebook page for regular updates this year.
+Please check the Berry College Eagles Facebook page and the “update” section on this page for on-going news about our eagles.
 Bald eagles mate for life, and we are hopeful that we will

 Berry Eagles FAQ

 For two years now, Georgia Power has donated a truck and

 manpower to install cameras with a direct view of the nest.
 The newest nest

 camera (nest cam 2) with sound is a Sony SNC-CH280 and was purchased through